Billy Bets by Virtuals ($BILLY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Billy Bets by Virtuals Historical Price

-According to the latest data gathered on Billy Bets by Virtuals live price page, the current price of Billy Bets by Virtuals is 0.00826138USD.
-The circulating supply of Billy Bets by Virtuals($BILLY) is 1000.00M $BILLY , giving it a market capitalization of $8.26M.
+According to the latest data gathered on Billy Bets by Virtuals live price page, the current price of Billy Bets by Virtuals is 0.00614748USD.
+The circulating supply of Billy Bets by Virtuals($BILLY) is 1000.00M $BILLY , giving it a market capitalization of $6.15M.

 The Billy Bets by Virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of $BILLY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.